ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

 Test time:                              30 sec
 ```

-`6 hits/sec` and no errors reported.
+We see `6 hits/sec` and no errors reported.
 Let's try again with 5 times as many clients (100).

 * **maxconn** 20
 * **fullconn** 20